Easy Homemade Peppermint Bark

 - Christmas Candy Crunch from Hoosier Homemade

-- 12 ounces (name brand) dark OR semi-sweet chocolate
+- 12 ounces semi-sweet chocolate, OR name brand dark chocolate

 - 1 teaspoon vegetable oil